heltonx/Dito-e-Feito_OnboardingSec/README.md

 # Dito-e-Feito_OnboardingSec
-Intro to Sec activities and initial concepts
+Intro to Sec activities and initial concepts.

 ==================================================